Coronation of Edward VI

 The coronation of Edward VI as King of England and Ireland took place at Westminster Abbey, London, on 20 February 1547.
-Edward ascended the throne following the death of King Henry VIII.
+Edward ascended the throne following the death of his father, King Henry VIII.

 Background

-Henry VIII died on 28 January 1547.
-Edward was nine years old.
+King Henry VIII died on 28 January 1547.
+His son, Edward VI, was nine years old.
 He was brought from Hertford Castle to Enfield, where he joined his half-sister Elizabeth.
 He was proclaimed king on 30 January.
 Edward later wrote that the cause of his father's death was dropsy.
 Henry was buried at Windsor next to Jane Seymour, Edward's mother, on 16 February.

 The Privy Council deliberated on the late King's will concerning the succession.
 Using the Liber Regalis, they made some changes to the traditional order of coronation ceremonies, avoiding making any doctrinal comments on the proceedings, and explained:for the tedious length of the same which should weary and be hurtsome peradventure to the King's Majesty being yet of tender age fully to endure and bide out; and also for that many points of the same were such as by the laws of the realm at this present were not allowable.

 The day chosen for the coronation was Shrove Sunday.
 An order of service was drawn up under the authority of the Lord Protector, Edward Seymour, 1st Duke of Somerset, and the executors of Henry VIII.
 After Edward was crowned with St Edward's Crown, the Protector would be first to hold up his hand to pay homage.

 The king's older half-sisters Mary and Elizabeth and attendant ladies and gentlewomen seem not to have been invited or present at the coronation events, possibly due to considerations of relative precedence and expense.

 Contemporary descriptions of the ceremonies of his royal entry on 19 February and the coronation on 20 February are held by the College of Arms and the Society of Antiquaries.